 4.1.1.
 Reduction of trade barriers

 For the factor related to a general commitment to facilitating trade and reducing trade barriers, we look at WTO membership and the trade openness index.
 Turning first to the WTO membership, 34 countries are not members of the WTO whereas 159 are.
 We find that of the countries which have implemented GHS, WTO members make up a larger share (38%) compared to among non-WTO members (15%) (Table 2) and there is an association between WTO membership and GHS implementation (X2 = 5.66, df = 1, p = 0.017).
-Among the five non-WTO members that have implemented GHS, three are in the process of accession to the WTO (Serbia, Bosnia and Herzegovina, and Belarus) so this group will become very small [51].
+Among the five non-WTO members that have implemented GHS, three are in the process of accession to the WTO (Serbia, Bosnia and Herzegovina, and Belarus) so this group will become very small [44].
 However, more than half of all WTO member countries (99) have not yet implemented GHS (Table 2).
 As for the group of 29 countries who are not WTO members and who have not implemented GHS, this group comprises several fragile, new or very small states, which suggests that a lack of capacity (see below) might be an equally or more important factor for not being WTO members, than their interest (or lack thereof) in reducing trade barriers.
+It was noted by the interviewee from Zambia, that a greater awareness about the potential of GHS as a trade facilitating measure, would increase the motivation of countries to implement the GHS.
+This is an interesting observation that could not be further corroborated in the limited set of interviews of this study, but that merits further exploration.

 Table 2: WTO membership and GHS implementation (full or partial)